 Suspension of miscellaneous itemized deductions subject to the 2% floor.

 This deduction for expenses such as certain professional fees, investment expenses and unreimbursed employee business expenses is suspended through 2025.
-While this eliminates the home office deduction for employees who work from home, if you're self-employed, you may still be able to deduct home office expenses.
-(See Case Study 5 on page 12.)
+While this eliminates the home office deduction for employees who work from home (even if your employer has required it during the pandemic), if you're self-employed, you may still be able to deduct home office expenses.
+(See page 12.)

 More-restricted personal casualty and theft loss deduction.
 Through 2025, this itemized deduction is suspended except if the loss was due to an event officially declared a disaster by the President.